ar-io/ar-io-ant-registry-process/docs/madr/2-sqlite.md

     environment first.
 - **Ecosystem Integration**
   - Exploring new modules and their potential benefits within the ao ecosystem.
+- **Maintenance**
+  - How many development cycles will be needed to maintain the solution.

 ## Considered Options